-Community Development staff has addressed the comments and direction of City Council since the May 12 Meeting related to the proposed changes to the Zoning/Land Development Codes.
+Community Development staff has addressed the comments and direction of City Council related to the proposed changes to the Zoning/Land Development Codes.
 The proposed verbiage to manifest those policy and procedural recommendations is before you for review and is poised for the initiation of the text amendment process.